 Center Springs Park is an urban oasis, with a disc golf course, a nice pavilion, and grassy knolls upon which one can take in the dammed lake.
 I lived in Manchester for a few years and never knew this park existed.

-We parked at Lincoln Center and made our way down the handsome staircase into the park.
+We parked and made our way down the handsome staircase into the park.
 The paved trail took us around the top of the falls, past a butterfly garden, and over to the other side with better views of the falls.

 “…The great trail [now Center Street] passed the second-best fishing place of the Podunks, the falls at Center Springs Park.
 Here the Indians caught the lamprey eels, and…divided and dressed them under an oak tree.
 The oak tree stood about where the Center Church now stands…”